aptoma/softmandel/README.md

 #### Backend

-We have two standard languages for backend services: PHP and Node.js.
-Proficiency in these can be assumed from all developers in Aptoma.
+The default choice for all backend services is Node.js.

-When using other languages than these, the benefits should clearly outweigh the extra costs related to maintenance and resource flexibility.
+When starting new projects, always use Node.js unless there are very compelling reasons not to.
+When choosing a different language, the benefits should clearly outweigh the extra costs related to maintenance and resource flexibility.
 As you cannot assume general knowledge in Aptoma, you must take extra steps to ease onboarding of potential new team members.
 As soon as it moves beyond a simple experiment, consult with Head of Technology to ensure a sustainable approach.

-##### PHP

-Our legacy PHP version is 5.3 with Apache 2.2.
-New servers will use 7.0 with Apache 2.4.

-Standard PHP tools and frameworks:

-- Composer for dependency management
-- PHPUnit for unit test
-- Silex as base micro framework
-- Twig for templates
-- Monolog for logging

-New projects are encouraged to be based off of [Silex Bootstrap](https://github.com/aptoma/silex-bootstrap).

-All tests should use PHPUnit, and projects should be set up so that you can run phpunit from the root directory to run all tests.

-You should use namespaces and Composer for autoloading.

-##### Node.js

-Prefer targeting the latest LTS release.

-[Hapi.js](http://hapijs.com/) is a recommended framework to use, but you are free to experiment with other options.
+All Node.js projects should use a supported version.
+Target the latest LTS, and update your projects before the version you use is EOL.

+[Hapi.js](http://hapijs.com/) is the recommended backed framework.

-Prefer using `npm` ask a task runner, and always define the `start` and `test` tasks.
+Use `npm` ask a task runner, and always define the `start` and `test` tasks.

 ##### Persistent storage (ie. DB)